utkrstht/pygmail/README.md

 currently pygmail has no such feature, it will come soon in the future

 ### common errors
+`401 Client Error: Unauthorized for url: http://127.0.0.1:8000/send_email`--- You're not authenticated, See above on how to.
 `[WinError 10061] No connection could be made because the target machine actively refused it` --- The backend server is down, wait a few minutes or so.
 `500 Server Error` --- Server is under maintence, and so the server ran into an error trying to process your request.